 In 2006, Sidley established a second firmwide initiative, which is now known as the Political Asylum and Immigrants’ Rights Project.
 Sidley established this pro bono initiative to help indigent asylum seekers and other indigent immigrants seeking legal status in the United States.
 Since the Project launched, the scope of the project has expanded beyond asylum cases to address other immigration matters, including Deferred Action for Childhood Arrivals (DACA), Violence Against Women Act (VAWA), U visa and battered spouse waiver cases, adjustments to lawful permanent residence, and representation of immigrant minors in Special Immigrant Juvenile Status (SIJS) cases.
-The firmwide Project, spearheaded by Chicago lawyer Mel Washburn and New York lawyer Martin Gold, is managed by lawyer Kelly Huggins.
+The firmwide Project, spearheaded by Chicago lawyer Mel Washburn, is managed by lawyer Kelly Huggins.

 The Project also has provided Sidley lawyers with an opportunity to work together with legal departments of the firm’s clients to deliver pro bono legal services.
 Since 2007, with the assistance of the National Immigrant Justice Center (NIJC), Sidley’s Chicago office has hosted quarterly clinics with our client Exelon to help asylees and refugees obtain lawful permanent resident status and bring family members to the United States.
 Working with the legal department of another Sidley client and the National Immigrant Justice Center, Sidley also has hosted clinics to provide legal assistance to immigrants applying for Deferred Action for Childhood Arrivals (DACA), the new form of relief the Obama Administration announced in an Executive Order in 2012.